julhaas91/langgraph-linkedin-rss-post-generator-backend/README.md

-# AI News Workflow
+# LangGraph AI News RSS Fetcher and LinkedIn Post Generator Agent

-A LangGraph-based workflow that automatically finds the latest AI news, selects the most relevant article, and generates a LinkedIn post about them.
+A LangGraph-based workflow that automatically finds the latest AI news, selects the most relevant article, and generates a LinkedIn post.

 ## Overview